-An event based on the Finns’ love of all things frozen
+An ice-breaking spectacle based on the Finns’ love of all things frozen

-Big ambitions.
-But for the relatively small city of Oulu and its 250,000 inhabitants, the reaction of Nokia collapse and the resulting challenge has been refocused into an opportunity – and the community has very big ambitions.
-The city has begun wooing global companies to invest in its local businesses and the pitch competition draw positive attention to Oulu.
+But for the relatively small Oulu and its 250,000 inhabitants, the reaction of Nokia collapse and the resulting challenge has been refocused into an opportunity.
+A community with very big ambitions.
+The city has begun wooing global companies to invest in its local businesses and the pitch competition draw positive attention.

 Held in February and the middle of winter, Polar Bear Pitching celebrates the city´s overlooked attributes – the cold winter and darkness that takes over for nine months every year.
 The event also appeals to general public and real-world key to the success of any start-up.